The approach to Geiranger is stunning. Geirangerfjord is renowned as the most beautiful in Norway. You will tendered to a pier downtown.

 Basically a few souvenir shops.

 One free (10 minutes) internet station at the tourist office.
 Some cafes offer WiFi with the purchase of a consumption.
+And depending on your provider, there is free WIFI on and around the pier and pier shops.
+Norway is considered part of the European Union as far a data roaming is considered!

 All stores and restaurants are open when a cruise ship is in town.